Yashparwal1/VScode1/java/basics.md

 ## What is this byte code?

 - A low-level representation of code that is designed to be executed by a virtual machine.
-- used in languages like Java and some other languages to achieve platform-independence and runtime portability.
+- used in languages like Java and some other to achieve platform-independence and runtime portability.
-- concept of "write once, run anywhere"
+- concept of "write once, run anywhere" (WORA)
 - C# also uses bytecode with CLR (Common Language Runtime)

 ## what does it look like if i open the bytecode file?